Weekend Wanderer: Dallas to San Diego

 Road trip to the La Jolla and the North Coast

-We rented a car for a day from TravCar in Little Italy and drove north, after a pit stop at La Jolla for lunch at our favorite George’s by the cove, stopping by to see the sea lions at the La Jolla cove and watching the Gliders at the Torrey Pines we drove to Carlsbad.
+We rented a car for a day from TravCar in Little Italy and drove north, after a pit stop at La Jolla for lunch at our favorite George’s at the Cove, stopping by to see the sea lions at the La Jolla cove and watching the Gliders at the Torrey Pines we drove to Carlsbad.

 Since we were visiting during spring, we couldn’t pass up the opportunity to visit the blooming The Flower Fields in the North coast.